lukso-network/docs/docs/guides/universal-receiver-delegate/accept-reject-assets.md

 ### Step 2.5 Execute via the Key Manager

-Lastly, we need to send the transaction that will update the URD of the Universal Profile via the Key Manager.
+Finally, we need to send the transaction that will update the URD of the Universal Profile via the Key Manager.

 <Tabs>